 Recording and Mixing

 I had a brown leather jacket that I had bought when I was 16.
+I got it at Berman Buckskin in downtown Madison for $75.
 I wore it as an accessory to my underpowered Honda 175 motorcycle.
 I wore it on the road, to Europe, and all over Asia.
-I wore it on the back cover of "Northern Song.”
-It was starting to rot apart and had to be retired.
+I wore it on the back cover of "Northern Song."
+After 30 years it was starting to rot to pieces and had to be retired.
 Throwing it in the garbage seemed a little heartless.
 I took it to a friend's cabin on the St. Croix River, crucified it on two wooden beams, filled the pockets with fireworks, doused it with gasoline, set it on fire, and photographed its immolation.
-The next photos on the strip of negatives were taken in Thailand, so I must have gone to Asia soon after that.
-Without my jacket.
+The next photos on the strip of negatives were taken in Thailand, so I must have gone to Asia soon after that (without my jacket).
 I saved the zipper, though.